markh-de/KiVar/README.md

 ![Example 1](doc/examples/1.svg)

-The device address is selected by tying the IC input A0 to either GND or +3V3, depending on the selected choice.
+The device address is selected by tying the IC input A0 to either GND or +3V3, depending on the selected Choice.
 Inputs A1 and A2 are tied to fixed levels for the sake of simplicity.

 How to read the rules: